China says its economy is accelerating despite Iran war turmoil – for now

 By John Liu, Simone McCarthy, CNN

-Hong Kong / Beijing (CNN) — China said its economy expanded by 5.0% in the first quarter compared to the same period last year, exceeding expectations, as the Iran war upends global trade but warned it faced “volatile” external conditions.
+Hong Kong / Beijing (CNN) — Strong exports of electrical and mechanical products supercharged China’s economy in the first three months of the year, with growth exceeding analysts’ expectations even as the Iran war upended global trade and energy markets.

-The world’s second largest economy is the first major country to report first quarter Gross Domestic Product growth after the United States and Israel launched a war against Iran in late February.
-The US will report its figures at the end of April.
+But officials warned of “volatile” external conditions ahead, as the conflict in the Middle East weakens global demand and threatens China’s export reliant economy.

-The 5% increase reported by the National Bureau of Statistics (NBS) is an acceleration from the 4.5% growth reported in the final quarter of last year, and it surpassed the average forecast of 4.8% from economists polled by Reuters.
+On Thursday, China’s National Bureau of Statistics (NBS) reported a 5.0% increase in Gross Domestic Product from the same period last year.
+It marked an acceleration from the 4.5% growth reported in the final quarter of last year.

-Despite an acceleration in growth propelled by strong exports in the first two months of 2026, the Chinese economy is staring down an ominous reality as the conflict in the Middle East and the ensuing energy upheaval could topple global demand.

-The NBS hailed strong growth among key macroeconomic indicators, marking a “solid start” for China’s economy this year, while warning of domestic and international headwinds ahead.
+The NBS hailed the “solid start,” while cautioning against domestic and international headwinds.

-“External conditions have become more complex and volatile, while structural imbalances at home – marked by strong supply and weak demand – remain pronounced,” the authority said in a statement.
+“External conditions have become more complex and volatile, while structural imbalances at home – marked by strong supply and weak demand – remain pronounced,” Mao Shengyong, deputy commissioner at the NBS, said at a Thursday press conference.

+China is the first major economy to report first-quarter GDP figures after the United States and Israel launched a war against Iran in late February.

-The Iran war has plunged the world into an unprecedented energy crisis, and China’s growth figures are offering a glimpse into how that turmoil is rippling through the global economy.
+Already, the economic data released on Thursday is offering a glimpse into how the impact of that war is rippling through the global economy.

-The International Monetary Fund cast a downbeat outlook over the world economy in a Wednesday report, warning of an oil shortfall this year.

-China’s economy in recent years has remained under strain from a prolonged real estate crisis that began in 2021, and subdued household consumption.
-More recently, industrial overcapacity has given rise to cutthroat price competition that has put deflationary pressure on the economy.
+Skyrocketing energy prices have increased the costs for raw materials and caused inflation.
+This could further squeeze Chinese consumers, who are already spending less because of a prolonged real estate crisis that began in 2021.

 Export reliance

-China has relied on its manufacturing prowess to power its export-reliant economy, which boosted its trade surplus to a record-breaking level of 1.2 trillion last year, which no other country has achieved.
+China has relied on its manufacturing prowess to fuel its export-reliant economy, which boosted its trade surplus to a record-breaking level of 1.2 trillion last year.

 But while the country remains relatively insulated from an energy shock with its large amount of oil and gas stockpiles as well as diverse supply sources, its export reliance has also appeared to be a critical vulnerability.